RosettaCommons/demos/tutorials/fold_tree/fold_tree.md

 ```
 $> ../../../main/source/bin/rosetta_scripts.default.linuxgccrelease -in:file:s inputs/capsid.pdb -parser:protocol inputs/caps_relax1.xml -out:prefix test1_
 ```
+NOTE: you may need to change your executable from what is provided here depending on your compilation.
+Check [here].

 After 5-10 minutes, you can see that the output (test1_capsid_0001.pdb) is generated.
-Now compare the native structure with the output.
+Now compare the original structure with the output.
 You can see that the N-terminal part has moved drastically compared to the original structure.
 If we align the N-terminal parts, you can see that the rest of the protein has moved drastically to accomodate changes in the small 20 residue N-terminal.

 ![showing the monomer movement](https://github.com/RosettaCommons/demos/blob/hssnzdh2/parisa_XRW/tutorials/figures/ubq1_test1.png)

 Now, let's see what happens when we sweep the position of the downstream and upstream, telling Rosetta that movements should propagate from C to N terminal.
 This is shown in caps_tree2.ft file: